 The withdrawal by DEFRA in February 2013 of financial credit support for the Waste PFI procurement resulted in the Executive decision on 4th February 2014 to cancel the PFI procurement, and for a new waste strategy to be developed which would lead to a new procurement.
 This new waste strategy (Municipal Waste Minimisation and Management Strategy) was developed and subsequently adopted by the Executive on 13th January 2015.
 This strategy included the nature and scope of a new procurement to secure affordable, dependable and sustainable waste treatment and disposal services for the district's residual waste from 2017/18, when the present interim contract ends.
-A new procurement (this procurement) commenced in April 2015, and has concluded in September 2017, with a contract start date of April 2018.
+A new procurement (this procurement) commenced in April 2015, and concluded in September 2017.